trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 </figure>

-Once Katharina Heinroth had submitted a list of the large animals and their feeding requirements, the Haupternährungsamt allocated the necessary rations – here too, the allocated feed was “if at all possible, that which was unsuitable for human consumption”.[^17] Slaughterhouses were instructed to hand over horse and cattle carcasses to feed the zoo’s carnivores; hospitals supplied [[leftovers|story.the-afterlife-of-zoo-animals]] from their canteens.
-The zoo was thus partially integrated into the city’s “metabolism” as a mechanism for [[recycling organic waste|theme.logistical-metabolisms]].
+Once Katharina Heinroth had submitted a list of the large animals and their feeding requirements, the Haupternährungsamt allocated the necessary rations – here too, the allocated feed was “if at all possible, that which was unsuitable for human consumption”.[^17] Slaughterhouses were instructed to hand over horse and cattle carcasses to feed the zoo’s carnivores; hospitals supplied from their canteens.
+The zoo was thus partially integrated into the [[city’s metabolism|theme.logistical-metabolisms]] as a mechanism for [[recycling organic waste|story.the-afterlife-of-zoo-animals]].

 However, since the animals’ monthly consumption was almost 4,500 kg of feed – including mixed feed, oats and hemp, leftover bread, potatoes and vegetables, meat scraps, and horse meat – in addition to hay and straw, the zoo sometimes still faced shortages.[^18] At such times, the zoo staff had to improvise.
 Hemp, millet, and oatmeal were initially nowhere to be found, but barley was available.
 Katharina Heinroth and her staff replaced missing potatoes with beets or bread scraps; the zookeepers regularly collected potato peelings “from half of Berlin”.[^19] Daily portions were strictly rationed: “the old elephant ‘Siam’ with his frayed ears, who still has the terror of the bombings in his bones […] is provided 100 pounds of food a day by the Berlin magistrate.
 The crafty chimpanzee ‘Susi’, on the other hand, has to make do with [food] stamp 5”[^20] – meaning the lowest category of food stamp, also received by children and pensioners.
 The _Tagesspiegel_ commented: “The magistrate allocates rations to the animals just as strictly as to humans.
 Each species has its prescribed quota.”[^21]